 These assessments are conducted one-on-one and have been designed to measure a student’s instructional and independent reading level in either English or French.
 The BAS determines the grade level reading ability of students from grade one through grade eight.

-- Upper and lower case letter recognition
+- Upper and lower case letters: name/sound recognition and association

-- Phonological awareness: initial sounds
+- Phonological awareness: initial/final sounds

 - Phonological awareness: blending words